 South Carolina Chef Ambassador Tania Cienfuegos Harris, 2019

-Chef Tania Cienfuegos Harris’ way with pastries and desserts is rooted in her formative years.
-As a child, she watched wide-eyed as her grandmother baked up amazing things to eat.
-She went on to hone her expert techniques by earning a bachelor’s degree in Culinary Arts from the Colegio Superior De Gastronomía in Mexico City and working in some of South Carolina’s finest kitchens.
-Now, Chef Harris continues building her legacy as pastry chef at Topsoil Kitchen, where her creations win regular accolades from appreciative patrons.
+Chef Tania Cienfuegos Harris’ has a way with pastries and desserts that is rooted in her formative years in Mexico.
+She went on to hone her expert techniques at Colegio Superior De Gastronomía in Mexico City and working in some of South Carolina’s finest kitchens.
+In 2024, she was named a James Beard semi-finalist for Outstanding Pastry Chef.
+Now, Chef Harris continues building her legacy as the owner of her own dessert company, Azucar Skull.

 South Carolina Chef Ambassador Haydn Shaak, 2022